 Predicting Response to Cancer Therapies

 Trovagene is developing oncology therapeutics for improved cancer care.
-We are optimizing drug development by leveraging our proprietary Precision Cancer Medicine®, or PCM, technology in tumor genomics.
+We are optimizing drug development by leveraging our proprietary technology in tumor genomics.

-Beginning with PCM-075, we can first target the unmet medical needs of patients with Acute Myeloid Leukemia (AML), an aggressive cancer of the blood and bone marrow with approximately 20,000 new cases in the U.S each year.
+Beginning with PCM-075, we can first target the unmet medical needs of patients with Acute Myeloid Leukemia (AML) and Metastatic Castration-Resistant Prostate Cancer.

 PCM-075 has demonstrated potential synergy in combination with numerous chemotherapeutics and targeted therapies.
 We believe this enables us to enhance current and future standard-of-care and presents significant market opportunities.